 When you're not right on the mic or singing too softly, you're letting all the other noise from the stage into your microphone.
 Noise from the drummer, guitar amps, etc. So, when the sound engineer is trying to turn up your vocal they are also turning up all the other noise with your vocal.

 This makes it harder to get a good vocal sound and difficult to get your vocal on top of the mix.

 If the sound system is set up too far upstage so that you are standing in front of the speakers, your microphone will be more prone to feedback.
 This happens a lot in small coffeehouses and jazz clubs.
 To prevent feedback, keep the mic out of the speakers and use good mic technique.

 Good mic technique not only makes you sound great, it allows you to hear yourself better in your monitors and be more confident and comfortable on stage.

-So, use good mic technique and have a great show!
+So, use good mic technique, the right words, and have a great show!